FACTBOX-Olympics-Reaction to Canada and Australia's withdrawal from 2020 Tokyo Games

 The Spanish Olympic Committee said: "We have always said that the Tokyo 2020 Games should be held in equal conditions for everyone, something which is not possible in the current situation."
 "We hope that, in the interests of the athletes, the definitive date of the Games is declared as soon as possible."

-Christopher Samuda, president of the Jamaica Olympic Association (JOA), said: "Should it become clear that the country's athletes would be at risk of being exposed to the deadly virus then the JOA would have no other option than to act in their best interest."
-"If we do not get the opinions of the experts that it (the virus outbreak) is being managed and that the risk has been minimized, we must take a decision in the interest of our athletes and then say we will not be participating."
+Christopher Samuda, president of the Jamaica Olympic Association (JOA), said: "If we do not get the opinions of the experts that it (the virus outbreak) is being managed and that the risk has been minimised, we must take a decision in the interest of our athletes and then say we will not be participating."
+Austria's Sports Minister Werner Kogler: "43% of all starting places have not yet been allocated, and the organisation of the qualifying competitions is highly uncertain.

-The Austrian Olympics Committee's president, Karl Stoss, and its secretary general, Peter Mennel, said: "We... encourage our athletes to continue their training and prepare for the summer season as normally as possible."
-"It makes perfect sense to play through all conceivable scenarios instead of rushing to cancel the summer season.
-This is not helping anyone."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)